 Dad went to Poland to visit a company that said they could build us an expedition truck just as we needed, but he said he was worried about going backwards and forwards all the time during the building and it would be difficult for me to get over there regularly.

-Dad was really excited, he said he had bought a truck, unfortunately he said it was in Holland so we couldn’t go and see it.
-He said the man who owned Mainstreet the truck dealers whose name was Erik was really nice and helpful (www.Mainstreet.nl).
-Dad said Erik arranged for off road wheels and tyres to be fitted to the truck in Holland and really kindly arranged to bring it to the UK himself.
+Dad came home one day really excited, he said he had bought a truck, unfortunately he said it was in Holland so we couldn’t go and see it.
+He said the man who owned Mainstreet, the truck dealers, whose name was Erik was really nice and helpful (www.Mainstreet.nl).
+Dad said Erik arranged for off road wheels and tyres to be fitted to the truck in Holland and kindly arranged to bring it to the UK himself.

-At the same time Dad started to look around in the UK for a coachbuilder that could build the truck, after may failed attempts of finding a company, Dad went to see Ian Parkin-Coates at Motorcraft Conversions in Doncaster (www.motorcraftconversions.com).
+At the same time Dad started to look around in the UK for a coachbuilder that could build the truck.
+After may failed attempts of finding a company, Dad went to see Ian Parkin-Coates at Motorcraft Conversions in Doncaster (www.motorcraftadventuredevelopments.com).
 He said he was really friendly and seemed keen to help me to get into an expedition truck.
 He said he could build it by September 2018, my dad said our dream might become a reality thanks to Ian and his company – I am really looking forward to meeting him.

 Dad told me he went to Doncaster to meet Erik and his family after they kindly brought our truck over to the UK.
 The truck is now in Doncaster with Ian and his team.